ramiel/memoizy/README.md

 [![CircleCI](https://circleci.com/gh/ramiel/memoizy.svg?style=svg)](https://circleci.com/gh/ramiel/memoizy)

-Memoization helper

-This is a memoization helper that let you memoize and also have the following feature
+This is a memoization helper that let you memoize and also have the following features

-- max age: forbid memoized value after an amount of time
+- max age: discard memoized value after a configurable amount of time
 - custom cache key: decide how to build your cache key
 - clear and delete: delete all the memoized values or just one for a specific argument set
 - conditional memoization: memoize the result only if you like it :)
 - fully tested
-- small size
+- small size (~50 LOC)
-- small footprint
+- small footprint (no dependencies)

 ## Usage